MATLOCK CANOE CLUB CONSTITUTION

 • Ensure a duty of care to all members of the club

 2.2 In furtherance of the above objectives, Matlock Canoe Club is committed to treating everyone equally regardless of sex, ethnic origin, religion, disability, or beliefs.

-3.1 Matlock Canoe Club shall be affiliated to Canoe England and shall incorporate its rules and regulations.
+3.1 Matlock Canoe Club shall be affiliated to British Canoeing and shall incorporate its rules and regulations.

 3.2 In the event that there shall be any conflict between any rule or by-law of the Club and of the rules and regulations set out by Canoe England the rules of Canoe England shall prevail.

 4.1.1 Total membership of the Club shall not be limited, however if the Executive Committee considers that there is good reason to impose a limit from time to time then the Executive Committee shall put forward such proposal to a General Meeting of the Members.

 4.2.1 Any person who undertakes to behave in the best interest of the Club’s objectives shall be eligible for membership regardless of sex, age, disability, ethnicity, nationality, sexual orientation, religious or other beliefs.

 4.3 Classes of Membership